physical-computation/gfet-simulator/README.md

 Author: Nathaniel Tye (njt48@cam.ac.uk)
 Date: 01.05.2020
-Updated: 16.02.2021
+Updated: 22.06.2022

 ## Purpose:
-This program is designed as a tool allowing people to play around with different parameters of GFETs, e.g. channel dimensions, oxide thickness, operating temperature, and to test these devices under a range of bias conditions.
-Currently, Rodriguez et al. [1], Jimenez [2], Thiele et al. [3] and Hu et al.'s [4] models have been implemented.
+This program is designed as a tool allowing people to experiment with different graphene field-effect transistor (GFET) parameters, e.g. channel dimensions, oxide thickness, operating temperature, and to test these devices under a range of bias conditions.
+We have implemented Jimenez's model [1], but we encourage community integration of other models.

 Please see Usage.md for a detailed guide on use of the software.

 ## Dependencies:
-This tool is written in Python 3.9 and depends on several non-inbuilt libraries for correct operation.
+This tool is written in Python 3.9 and depends on several external libraries for correct operation.
 Please make sure you have the following installed before use:

 * NuPy (https://numpy.org/)
 * SciPy (https://www.scipy.org/)